Decomposed Linear Dynamical Systems (dLDS) for learning the latent components of neural dynamics: Background and Related Work

 \section{Background and Related Work}

-\textbf{Dynamical systems models of neural data:} Dynamical systems models explicitly seek to identify the relationships of neural activity patterns over time.
-Early work leverages the learning of linear dynamical systems to approximate the progression of activity in neural state space~\cite{sani2021modeling,golub2013learning,churchland2012neural}.
-These approaches leverage theory from traditional linear stationary system identification literature, including Kalman filtering etc.~\cite{Haykin:1996}.
-Applications included characterization of neural populations, control of brain-computer interfaces, and relating brain activity to external variables~\cite{yu2007mixture}.
-Neural data, however, is nonlinear and non-stationary.
-Two primary approaches have been explored to identify such systems for modeling neural data: 1) nonlinear recurrent neural networks~\cite{pandarinath2018inferring,keshtkaran2019enabling,sussillo2015neural,sani2021all,kleinman2021mechanistic}, and 2) learning switched linear dynamical systems (SLDS)~\cite{Ackerson1970, Chang1978,Hamilton1990,Bar-Shalom1993,Ghahramani96switchingstate-space,murphy1998switching,NIPS2008_950a4152,linderman2016recurrent,linderman2017bayesian}.
+\textbf{Dynamical systems models of neural data.} Dynamical systems models explicitly seek to identify the relationships of neural activity patterns over time.
+Early work leverages the learning of LDSs to approximate the progression of activity in neural state space~\citep{sani2021modeling,golub2013learning,churchland2012neural}.
+These approaches leverage theory from traditional linear stationary system identification literature, such as Kalman filtering, etc.~\citep{Haykin:1996}.
+Applications include characterization of neural populations, controlling of brain-computer interfaces, and relating brain activity to external variables~\citep{yu2007mixture}.
+Neural activity, however, is characterized by nonlinear and non-stationary dynamics, and two primary approaches have been taken so far for addressing this challenge: 1) nonlinear recurrent neural networks~\citep{pandarinath2018inferring,keshtkaran2019enabling,sussillo2015neural,sani2021all,kleinman2021mechanistic}, and 2) Switched Linear Dynamical Systems (SLDS)~\citep{Ackerson1970, Chang1978,Hamilton1990,Bar-Shalom1993,Ghahramani96switchingstate-space,murphy1998switching,NIPS2008_950a4152,linderman2017bayesian}.
 Recurrent neural network (RNN) approaches, while highly flexible, are based on training ``black boxes'' which make interpretability of the learned dynamics difficult.
-Moreover, some emerging approaches, e.g.~\cite{pandarinath2018inferring,keshtkaran2019enabling}, compress the dynamics in unintuitive ways, such as learning initial conditions that recapitulate the neural dynamics when input into the trained RNN.
+Moreover, some emerging RNN-based approaches, e.g.,~\citep{pandarinath2018inferring,keshtkaran2019enabling}, compress the dynamics in unintuitive ways, such as learning initial conditions that recapitulate the neural dynamics when input into the trained RNN.